sethdjudson/YF_Ghana_Emergence/README.md

 Datasets:
 Ghana YF Annual Cases 1910_2022

+-contains data on annual cases, deaths, and CFR from literature review

 Ghana_YF_Occurrences

+-contains locations of laboratory confirmed occurrences of YF outbreaks in Ghana

 Ghana_YF_Outbreaks_District_1910_2022

-Includes entries for outbreaks according to district
+-Includes data for outbreaks according to district

 Data fields
 Year= year cases occurred at that location